Philosoraptor9/whiskey-journal/README.md

   - Intensity meters: Sweet/Dry, Delicate/Bold, Smooth/Intense
   - Observations: a brief post about your experience with the whiskey
   - In a single word
-  - Score 0-10
+  - Score 1-5 stars
-  - Photo upload
 - Sortable list of your whiskeys with full CRUDability
   - Displays photos and names
   - Defaults to alphabetical order but sortable by flavor checklist and intensity meters

   Stretch Goals:
   - Customizeable color themes
+  - Photo upload
   - Google maps search for distilleries
   - Login with google/facebook